-The two law firms representing SFI in this matter claim they are entitled, as a result of the settlement, to receive contingent fees from Tegal and SFI.
-Keker & Van Nest LLP ("KVN") claims fees in the amount of \$6,717; Gonzalez & Leigh LLP ("G&L") claimed fees in the amount of \$2,249.
+The two law firms representing SFI in this matter claimed they were entitled, as a result of the settlement, to receive contingent fees from Tegal and SFI.
+Keker & Van Nest LLP ("KVN") claimed fees in the amount of \$6,717; Gonzalez & Leigh LLP ("G&L") claimed fees in the amount of \$2,249.
 We initiated proceedings with the Bar Association of San Francisco ("BASF"), pursuant to California statutes, to dispute the claims of both firms.
-KVN filed suit against us and SFI in San Francisco Superior Court and the action is stayed pending completion of the BASF proceedings.
+KVN filed suit against us and SFI in San Francisco Superior Court and the action was stayed pending completion of the BASF proceedings.
 G&L did not file suit.
-We have identified legal and factual defenses to substantial elements of the claims and are vigorously contesting the claims.
-Pursuant to an arbitration hearing on September 11, 2007, G&L settled its claim for \$995.
-KVN continues to pursue its original claim.
+We identified legal and factual defenses to substantial elements of the claims and vigorously contested the matter.

 As a result of the dispute described above, as of March 31, 2007, we had placed \$19,500, representing the gross cash proceeds from the recent settlement of this litigation into suspense.
-Since the amount in dispute cannot be determined with reasonable certainty until the dispute is resolved, we have elected to suspend the entire amount, in accordance with Statement of Financial Accounting Standards No. 5, "Accounting for Contingencies."
-Payment of G&L's agreed settlement fees of \$995 was released from the litigation in suspense proceeds.
-Tegal intends to seek indemnification from KVN for the \$995 paid to G&L.
+Since the amount disputed could not be determined with reasonable certainty until the dispute was resolved, we elected to suspend the entire amount, in accordance with Statement of Financial Accounting Standards No. 5, "Accounting for Contingencies."